-You’ve grown your hair nice and long and ticked that box.
-Now it’s time for a change, time to chop it off.
+You’ve grown your hair nice and long and ticked that particular box.
+Now it’s time for a drastic change, time to chop it off.
 Can you reuse those leftover locks?

 Donate the offcuts.
 Never considered it before?
 It’s an amazing cause.
 It’ll make both you and a person who’s suffered from a terrible illness feel better.
 The donations make wigs for children who’ve lost theirs to disease.